vangav/vos_backend/README.md

 2. download this (vos_backend.zip) project inside the workspace and unzip it

+3. rename downloaded vos_backend-master to vos_backend

-3. optional - in the workspace directory add a new directory (e.g.: my_new_service) and put the new servie's config files inside that directory
+4. optional - in the workspace directory add a new directory (e.g.: my_new_service) and put the new servie's config files inside that directory

-4. from the terminal cd to vos_backend/tools_bin
+5. from the terminal cd to vos_backend/tools_bin

-5. type > java -jar backend_generator.jar new my_new_service
+6. type > java -jar backend_generator.jar new my_new_service

-6. in case of using the optional config files for controllers, the generated backend will have a Handler class for each controller where the controller's logic should be implemented
+7. in case of using the optional config files for controllers, the generated backend will have a Handler class for each controller where the controller's logic should be implemented

 # Community